 It’s Cinco de Mayo, and I don’t have a lot of time to waste!
 I was in the middle of a lesson plan with my kiddos when I remembered this culinary holiest of holidays!
 Anytime I get a chance to eat Mexican food, I do!
 I also do it with extreme vigor, hence, these nachos!
 Served with my Queso Blanco, these babies will have you dancing in your kitchen!
 Why do you ask, are they so good?

 Because the “jackfruit carnitas” is the star of the show.
 Not going to lie.
 I can be found eating it fresh out of the oven while it’s still on the baking sheet!
 I love this recipe and find that finishing it in the oven is why it goes from good…to out of this world!
 Even your hardcore meat-eating friends will LOVE these nachos!

-Don’t be scared of the number of ingredients.
+Don’t be afraid of the number of ingredients.
 They are primarily spices.
-If you don’t want to make the spice mix, you can always grab a premed Mexican spice mix at the grocery store.
-You can also make the carnitas in advance, then slow-warmed in a 350° F oven.
+If you don’t want to make the spice mix, you can always grab a pre-made Mexican spice mix at the grocery store.
+You can also make the carnitas in advance, then slow-warm them in a 350°F oven.
 Just sprinkle the jackfruit with 2 tbsp of water, and stir well.
 Add to a prepared baking sheet and warm in the oven for 20 minutes! ¡Ahí lo tienes!

 Preheat oven to 425° F. Prepare a baking sheet with parchment paper.

 Drain jackfruit in a colander and use your fingers, and shred jackfruit into pieces.
 (I generally pick out the seed pods and toss them).
 Set aside.